 The Handheld Librarian.
 Why adults are buzzing about YA literature.
 TRACY WHOLF: These days, you don’t have to be a parent to be familiar with popular teen book titles like “Harry Potter,” “The Hunger Games” or “Twilight.”

 These titles have sold millions of copies of books and spawned merchandise empires, been adapted into blockbuster films, and have permeated our pop-culture lives.
 Young adult literature is a booming business and has been one of the fastest growing book categories for publishers in recent years with more than 715 million books sold in 2013.
 STEPHEN COLBERT: Because as far as I can tell, a young adult novel is a regular novel that people actually read.
 TRACY WHOLF: Even though the category is aimed at audiences ages 12 to 18, more non-teenagers are picking up these titles.

 If you go by current statistics, anywhere from three to five of the girls and one to three of the boys will have been the victim of some type of sexual abuse or sexual violence (SV) by the age of 18, according to the Rape, Abuse, and Incest National Network (RAINN).
 In other words, up to one out of three girls and one out of five boys experience SV by 18.
 Many suggest that the numbers are actually higher, due to underreporting.
 A sexual assault occurs every two minutes in the US, according to RAINN.

 I went to library with the intent of searching the stacks, but really I only wanted stories about girls doing adventurous or fun things.
 It’s Not All Death, Dystopia, and Disaster: YA Novels to Tickle the Funny Bone.
 Filled with memorable characters and laugh-out-loud moments, these entertaining tales of friendship, love, and self-discovery explore coming-of-age themes with spot-on insight and large doses of humor.

 Presented since 1983, the Jefferson Cup Committee’s goal is to promote reading about America’s past; to encourage the quality writing of United States history, biography and historical fiction for young people and to recognize authors in these disciplines.
 The Jefferson Cup Committee selects the winning title.
+The committee has nine members: a chairperson (selected by the previous year’s committee), one person from each VLA region (total of six persons) selected by the current chair, the past chair of the previous year’s Jefferson Cup Committee and the outgoing chairperson of Youth Services Forum.
+All committee members must be members of VLA.
 2014 National Book Awards.

-2014 National Book Awards Images from the 2014 National Book Awards Ceremony Images from the 2014 National Book Awards 2014 National Book Award Winners fiction: Winner: Phil Klay, Redeployment (The Penguin Press/ Penguin Group (USA)) - Interview > Finalists: NPR Books (@nprbooks) TeachingBooks (@TeachingBooks) VAASL (@VAASL) The YA Lit Review (@TeachYALit) YALSA (@yalsa) YA Books Central (@yabookscentral) 75 Of The Coolest Librarians To Follow On Twitter.
+2014 National Book Awards 2014 National Book Award Winners fiction: Winner: Phil Klay, Redeployment (The Penguin Press/ Penguin Group (USA)) - Interview > Finalists: NPR Books (@nprbooks) TeachingBooks (@TeachingBooks) VAASL (@VAASL) The YA Lit Review (@TeachYALit) YALSA (@yalsa) YA Books Central (@yabookscentral) 75 Of The Coolest Librarians To Follow On Twitter.
 Librarians have gotten a bad rap in the past, represented as bookwormish and ‘uncool’.